 American Pets Alive!
 (AmPA!) is the national arm of APA!, and focuses on helping shelters implement our best practices in order to achieve No Kill in their own communities.
 Our team of experts travel the U.S. to shelters with high euthanasia rates and lack of funding to provide consultation, hands-on training, and recommendations.
 In 2021 alone, AmPA! has provided support to more than 150 shelters across the United States.
 For organizations in crisis who need transport assistance, AmPA! assists with transport planning, partnering organizations with receiving partners, and even transporting some pets through Austin.
 We use data-driven programs, practices, and tools to help communities save lives faster.
 The AmPA! best practice resources are accessible on our website for any shelter to implement lifesaving programs today.
 AmPA! also publishes frequent blogs and produces topic-specific webinars, all designed to teach shelters how to save more lives in their own communities.

-The Maddie’s® Learning Academy provides in-person and remote learning opportunities for hundreds of animal welfare professionals around the country.
-Class topics range from managing a shelter medical clinic, to feline lifesaving, to big dog adoptions; and courses are taught by our expert instructors.
-Due to the impacts of COVID-19, the apprenticeship learning opportunities have been conducted online at Maddie’s® University since early 2020.
-Both AmPA! and the Maddie’s® Learning Academy are funded primarily through support from Maddie’s Fund® #ThankstoMaddie.
+Maddie’s® University provides remote learning opportunities for thousands of animal welfare professionals around the country.
+Class topics range from managing a shelter medical clinic, to feline lifesaving, to big dog adoptions; and courses are taught by experts in animal welfare.
+In-person learning opportunities were previously provided on-site at Austin Pets Alive!, but due to the impacts of COVID-19, the apprenticeship learning opportunities have been conducted online at Maddie’s® University since early 2020.
+AmPA! is funded primarily through support from Maddie’s Fund® #ThankstoMaddie.

 Human Animal Support Services (HASS) is APA!’s most recent endeavor – a first-of-its kind, international collaborative of animal shelters and animal welfare professionals who believe we can and must do better for pets and people.
 With more than 1,000 professionals, 22 pilot shelters, 500 partner organizations, and individuals from 50 U.S. states and five nationals involved, HASS aims to transform animal services, supporting and protecting the bond between pets and people.
 The HASS elements are the building blocks for this change and dozens of HASS working groups are tackling the tough problems that cause pets to enter shelters in the first place.
 Historically, APA! has been focused on achieving live outcomes for pets who have already entered the system, but with HASS, our attention is focused on reducing shelter intake, serving more pets in their communities, and helping families stay together.